REAL ESTATE ATTORNEY

 2. Attorney Review.
 The three day attorney review period begins when the fully signed Contract is delivered to both parties.
 Both parties then have three days to have the Contract reviewed by their own attorney.

-3. Call Us to Review.
-You should immediately call Jeff Walters to review your Contract.
+3. Call Us to Review Contract.
+You should immediately call real estate attorney Jeffrey S. Walters to review your Contract.
 The Contract is legally binding upon signing, but is subject to your right to have an attorney propose revisions or cancel the Contract on your behalf during the three day attorney review period.
 Under the attorney review clause, only an attorney may cancel the Contract on your behalf.
-Attorney Jeff Walters will thoroughly and carefully review the Contract to protect your rights.
+Real estate attorney Jeffrey S. Walters will thoroughly and carefully review the Contract to protect your rights.
 Both the Buyer and the Seller have the opportunity to either accept, disapprove, or amend the contract.
 If amended, the parties agree on final terms, or if they cannot agree, the deposit is returned.
 Call us at 856.552.1045.

 If the inspections reveal defects, the parties will try to resolve the issues through their attorneys.
 If they cannot resolve the home inspection issues, then the Contract can be canceled and the deposit returned.
 This is another reason why it is very important to have an experienced attorney review your Contract from the beginning.
 Both a Buyer and a Seller risk a very unhappy result if the home inspection clause does not protect their rights.